sarturko-maker/vibe-legal-prototype/README.md

 - **Part 2** — A batch processing tool that redlines entire documents against your playbook (coming soon)
 - **Part 3** — A vision for what legal workflows could look like (coming soon)

 ---

-## Contributing

-This project is open source under the **GPL-3.0 licence**.

-If you modify and distribute this software, you must open-source your changes.
-If you're interested in building something proprietary using these ideas, get in touch.

----